RockLib/RockLib.Analyzers/docs/RockLib0006.md

 sidebar_label: 'Caught exception should be logged'
 ---

+# :warning: Deprecation Warning :warning:

+This library has been deprecated and will no longer receive updates.

+---

-# RockLib0006: Caught exception should be logged
+## RockLib0006: Caught exception should be logged

 ## Cause